Black Folks Sweet Potato Pie Recipe™

 If there’s one dessert that tastes like home for Black folks, it’s sweet potato pie.
 Not just any pie.
 It’s THE pie!
 A Southern classic passed down through generations, rich with memory, spice, and soul.
 This creamy, cinnamon-kissed, vanilla-scented slice of heritage shows up at every Thanksgiving, holiday table, repast, and soul food Sunday.
 With flavors that fall somewhere between candied yams and ginger snap cookies, it’s silky smooth, deeply spiced, and baked with love, telling a story in every bite.

-Black folks’ sweet potato pie is a holiday iconic recipe reimagined by soul food expert and author Shaunda Necole of The Soul Food Pot®
+Black folks’ sweet potato pie is an iconic holiday recipe reimagined by soul food expert and author Shaunda Necole of The Soul Food Pot®

 What people are saying